 7. Avoid taking on more debt

-Now that’s a hard thing to do because credit card limits don’t reduce automatically just because you make a payment.
+Now, that’s a hard thing to do because credit card limits don’t automatically reduce just because you make a payment.

 8. Set a big goal

-If motivation is waning, setting a goal to go on a holiday or perhaps buy your first home might get you back on track.
-In our home, we need to have something to work towards and obsess about when we are saving.
+If motivation is waning, setting a goal to go on a holiday or buy your first home might get you back on track.

 If it’s an overseas holiday we’re planning, we like to think of each dollar we save in the local currency.
-I say to my husband “this is ten pesos in Mexico which is enough for a taco” or something similar.
-It helps us remember that every dollar counts.

 9. Patience is a virtue